jimmymarks/illtron-static/src/markdown/work.md

   alt="Search Revision 2">

   <figcaption>
-    <p><b>The third revision</b> takes specific field options into account and fleshes out the layout of the form.
+    <p><b>The second revision</b> takes specific field options into account and fleshes out the layout of the form.
 We experiment with a two-column layout instead of three, a top-left to bottom-right flow with the results appearing below the advanced form.</p>
-    <p class="materials">Materials used: Marker and paper</p>
+    <p class="materials">Tools used: Marker and paper</p>
   </figcaption>
 </figure>